Rear-End Collision Attorney in St. Louis, Missouri

-In St. Louis, a large number of car accidents are rear end collisions.
-The most common injury related to a rear end collision is whiplash.
+In St. Louis, a large number of car accidents are rear-ended collisions.
+The most common injury related to a rear-end collision is whiplash.

 What is Whiplash?

-Whiplash is an injury that is caused by sudden forward movement and then a sudden haulting of the movement, as in rear-end car accidents.
+Whiplash is an injury that is caused by sudden forward movement and then a sudden halting of the movement, as in rear-end car accidents.
 Physically, whiplash affects the neck and upper back of the injured party.
-After a person has experienced whiplash, symptoms include pain in the neck, headaches, shoulder pain, back pain, tinnitus (ringing in ears) and dizziness.
+After a person has experienced whiplash, symptoms include pain in the neck, headaches, shoulder pain, back pain, tinnitus (ringing in ears), and dizziness.

 First Thing to Do After a Rear End Collision

 After you have been involved in an auto accident, the most important thing to do is to seek medical attention immediately.
 Your health and safety is the most important concern.
 Often, victims of car accidents feel as if they are not in any pain after an accident only to realize later that something isn’t right.
 The biggest factor in determining the value of your case is the amount of medical care you receive.
 As such, in order to ensure both your health and the strength of your case, it is crucial that you seek medical attention immediately and follow all of the doctor’s instructions.
 Even if several days have passed since your accident, you still need to seek medical attention for your injuries.

 Dealing with Insurance Companies